huzexi/DKNet/README.md

 ```bash
 pip install -r requirements.txt
 ```
-The code is tested with Python 3.8.10 and Ubuntu 20.04.
+The code is tested with Python 3.8 and 3.10 and Ubuntu 22.04.

 ### Data preparation
 Modify the paths in `component/dataset/LytroDataset.py` to the corresponding locations, and run the following command: